As well as being a clinical hypnotherapist and musician, I’m also a boxing fan.

 To be a good boxer you must be strong, fast, fit, brave, and have a tough mentality.
 Any weakness is exploited.
 You need many positive attributes to be competitive.
 And they all begin with your mind.

-When I was a teenager I began buying boxing videos and watching older fight footage.
-I stumbled upon Muhammad Ali, who I’d never seen before as he was just before my time.
+When I was a teenager I bought mountains of boxing videos to watch old fight footage.
+I stumbled upon Muhammad Ali, who I’d never seen before.
 I enjoyed watching this brash young fighter who was as quick with his mouth as he was with his hands.
 A fighter who could talk a great fight, but importantly could back it up with his fists.
-I loved his style, both in and out of the ring, and became a fan, buying more and more archive videos of him.
+I loved his style, both in and out of the ring, and became a fan, buying more archive videos of him.

-I didn’t realise it at the time, but looking back I now realise that Muhammad Ali was great at self hypnosis.
-He would use so many positive affirmations towards himself all the way through his career.
-He particularly boasted about being ‘the greatest’, would often correctly predict what round he would win a fight in, and would always be looking to gain a psychological advantage over his opponents.
+I didn’t realise at the time, but Muhammad Ali was great at self hypnosis.
+He used many positive affirmations towards himself, and negative ones towards his opponents.
+He particularly boasted about being ‘the greatest’, would often correctly predict what round he would win a fight in, and would always look to gain a psychological advantage.

-He would even devise metaphors about himself such as “Float like a butterfly, sting like a bee.” and “I’m so fast that last night I turned off the light switch in my hotel room and was in bed before the room was dark.”
-These types of vivid pictorial quotes could be easily absorbed by an opponents unconscious mind, causing them to over estimate how good Ali was, making them doubt themselves before they even stepped into the ring.
+He even devised metaphors about himself such as “Float like a butterfly, sting like a bee.” and “I’m so fast that last night I turned off the light switch in my hotel room and was in bed before the room was dark.”
+These colourful quotes are easily absorbed by an opponents unconscious mind, causing them to over estimate how good Ali was.
+He could make them doubt themselves before stepping into the ring.